dxw/playbook/research-activities/card-sort.md

 Open - participants group sample content, ideas, needs and come up with a name for the category.

 Closed - participants move content, ideas, and needs to already named categories.
-This is also useful for later stages of  designing something, when content is revised and a well-tested structure is already in place.
-You can also use closed card sorting to prioritise needs, features and products.
+This is useful for later stages of he design.
+This might be when initial rounds of sorting are already done or content needs to be revised with established structure already in place.

 You can also think of these as two parts of the design process:
 Use open sorts to understand what goes together and what it should be called.